Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Types of honey

 Monofloral honey.
 Honey is never collected by bees from only one type of honey plant.
-Therefore, honey is called monofloral (buckwheat, linden, etc.) if 40% or more of nectar is collected from this honey plant.
-These percentages can reach a maximum of 60, because it is impossible to make a bee fly to only one type of honey plant, and in the surrounding nature there is never only one type of plant.
+Therefore, honey is called monofloral (buckwheat, linden, etc.) if 40% of the nectar or more is collected from a given honey plant.
+The maximum these percentages can reach is 60, because...
+It is impossible to force a bee to fly to only one type of honey plant, and in the surrounding nature there is never only one type of plant.

-In addition, to obtain monofloral honey, the period of its collection should coincide with the flowering period, mainly, of only one plant.
+In addition, to obtain monofloral honey, the period of its collection must coincide with the flowering period of, mainly, only one plant.

 Polyfloral honey- prefabricated honey produced by bees from nectar collected from plants of several species.
-The name of polyfloral honey is associated with the type of honey lands.
+The name of polyfloral honey is associated with the type of honey-bearing land.
 For example: forest, mountain, steppe, meadow, etc.

 May honey.
-The honey of the first pitch is often called May honey.
+First pumping honey is often called May honey.

-The name "May honey" is not associated with the characteristics of bee honey and is a purely philistine name among buyers.
+The name "May honey" is not related to the characteristics of bee honey and has a purely philistine name among buyers.

 The name comes from those ancient times when the chronology in Russia was different, and May began two weeks later than the current chronology.
-Then the first honey was pumped out this month.
+Then the first honey was pumped out that month.

-honeydew honey- this is honey that bees produce in a hot dry summer not from the nectar of flower plants, but from the sweet secretions of some insects: aphids, psyllids, mealybugs (honeydew honey of animal origin) and from honeydew - sugary substances of some plants, such as linden, fir , spruce, oak, willow, maple, apple tree, hazel, larch, aspen, elm, pine, rose, pear, plum (honeydew honey of plant origin).
+Honeydew honey- this is honey that bees produce in hot, dry summers not from the nectar of flowering plants, but from the sweet secretions of some insects: aphids, psyllids, scale insects (honeydew honey of animal origin) and from honeydew - sugary substances of some plants, such as linden, fir , spruce, oak, willow, maple, apple, hazel, larch, aspen, elm, pine, rose, pear, plum (honeydew honey of plant origin).

-Its color usually ranges from dark (black, tarry) and dark brown (honey from various deciduous trees) to dark green in honeycomb cells.
-But honeydew honey from coniferous trees can also be light yellow.
+Its color usually ranges from dark (black, tarry) and dark brown (honey from various deciduous trees) to dark green in the honeycomb cells.
+But honeydew honey from coniferous trees can be light yellow.

-Honeydew honey has a less pronounced aroma, depending on the source of the honeydew: it can be unpleasant, have a burnt sugar smell, or have none.
+Honeydew honey has a less pronounced aroma, depending on the source of the honeydew: it can be unpleasant, smell like burnt sugar, or not at all.
 The consistency is syrupy, viscous, honey does not melt in the mouth for a long time.
-Honeydew honey, being cheaper, is mainly used in baking and confectionery production.
+Honeydew honey, being cheaper, is used mainly in baking and confectionery production.

-clover honey- colorless and almost transparent, has a slightly pronounced aroma of clover flowers, after crystallization it takes the form of a white fat-like mass, has good taste.
+Clover honey- colorless and almost transparent, has a weak aroma of clover flowers, after crystallization it takes the form of a white lard-like mass, has good taste.
 Predominant in colonies of gray mountain Caucasian bees.

-Raspberry honey- light golden color with exceptionally pleasant aroma and taste; is in great demand as a remedy.
-Collected in many apiaries.
+Raspberry honey- light golden color with an exceptionally pleasant aroma and taste; is in great demand as a remedy.
+Collected from many apiaries.

 Buckwheat honey- has a bright light brown color with a slightly reddish tint, has a strong pleasant aroma and good taste.
-Buckwheat honey contains up to 0.3% protein and much more iron than light honey.
+Buckwheat honey contains up to 0.3% protein and significantly more iron than light honeys.

-heather honey- reddish-brown in color, has a strong specific aroma and a slightly tart taste, remains brown after crystallization.
-Heather honey is the richest in terms of protein (1.86%) and mineral salts.
-In terms of taste, it is classified as honey of the lowest grade.
+Heather honey- reddish-brown in color, has a strong specific aroma and slightly tart taste, after crystallization it remains brown in color.
+Heather honey is the richest in protein (1.86%) and mineral salts.
+In terms of taste, it is classified as low-grade honey.

-field honey- has many shades, from light amber to light brown.
-This honey is of high quality, with a strong aroma and good taste data, and therefore is in great demand.
+Field honey- has many shades, from light amber to light brown.
+This honey is of high quality, with a strong aroma and good taste, and therefore is in great demand.

-meadow honey- from light yellow to light brown, has a very fragrant bouquet (especially from Rosaceae) and a pleasant taste, and therefore is not inferior to other honeys.
+Meadow honey- from light yellow to light brown color, has a very aromatic bouquet (especially from Rosaceae) and a pleasant taste and therefore is not inferior to other honeys.

 All types of benign honey are very useful, and useful, almost equally.